 7 – Tibetan Buddhism Is More Religious Than Zen

 Tibetan Buddhism is thought of as a more religious form of Buddhism.
 This is because Tibetan Buddhism has supernatural beings.
 Buddhas and Bodhisattvas, along with other gods and spirits.
 Tibetan Buddhism also has some very complex rituals and prayers.

-Zen Buddhism also has some rituals, but they are all minimalist forms of rituals.
+Zen Buddhism also has some rituals, but they are all minimalist rituals.
 Zen Buddhism is generally less complicated and less formal than Tibetan Buddhism.

 Even though Zan and Tibetan Buddhism are different kinds of Buddhism, one is not necessarily better; they are both authentic forms of Buddhism.

-Buddhism like so many other things in life is a personal choice.
+Like so many other things in life, Buddhism is a personal choice.

 How Strong Are Confucian Values In Vietnam?

-The Confucian values have influenced Vietnamese society and culture with piety to parents, the patriarchal society, worship, and respect of ancestors.
+The Confucian values have influenced Vietnamese society and culture with piety to parents, the patriarchal society, worship, and respect for ancestors.
 There is also critical respect for those who are older than you.
-The Vietnamese education system teaches many Confucian values, so these Confucian values are ingrained in the entire education system and society.
+The Vietnamese education system teaches many Confucian values, ingrained in the entire education system and society.